Oksana Voevodina: Personal life

 The media reported the birth of their son Tengku Ismail Leon Petra bin Tengku Muhammad V Faris Petra on 21 May 2019 in Moscow.
 On 22 June 2019, a month after the birth of their mutual son, Muhammad V divorced Voevodina in Singapore by a "talak tiga" (third talaq) or talaq baayin, the irrevocable divorce executed by simply announcing to his wife that he dissolves the marriage, which is considered to be the most offensive and disapproved type of divorce in Islam.

-During the TV interview with Russian presenter and top female opposition politician Ksenia Sobchak, Voevodina had revealed the Czech wife of Muhammad V, Diana Yakubková reached out to her and her father insulting and threatening her son in June 2019.
+During the TV interview with Russian presenter and top female opposition politician Ksenia Sobchak, Voevodina revealed that the Czech wife of Muhammad V, Diana Petra or Jana Jakubková (Diana's birth name) reached out to her and her father insulting and threatening her son in June 2019.
 This incident was widely discussed in the British and Russian media.

-After Voevodina had posted photos of their life together on her Instagram account, the Kelantan palace finally issued official statement on 6 September 2019 rebuking the matter as untrue by condemning postings of the monarch's private life on social media as inappropriate and defamatory.
-The sultan somehow expressed 'regret' regarding his personal choices of his private life that has caused the peoples' confusion, albeit without mentioning any names; apparently had acknowledged the marriage did occur.
+After Voevodina had posted photos of their life together on her Instagram account, the Kelantan palace finally issued an official statement on 6 September 2019 rebuking the matter as untrue by condemning postings of the monarch's private life on social media as inappropriate and defamatory.
+The sultan somehow expressed 'regret' regarding his personal choices of his private life that has caused people's confusion, albeit without mentioning any names; apparently he acknowledged the marriage did occur.